2020 Top Online Colleges and Degrees

 ARE ONLINE COLLEGES RESPECTED?

-Respected colleges do offer online degree programs.
-There are still schools out there that would be viewed as diploma mills.
-They do not care about student outcomes.
-This is why you need to be a to be a careful in selecting where you will earn your degree.
-You should rank programs based on factors such as:
+Yes.
+Many more colleges now offer online degree programs.
+But beware: There are still diploma mills out there.
+A diploma mill does not care about student outcomes.
+That’s why you need to be careful about selecting where you pursue your degree.
+You should rank programs based on these factors.

-When assessing online colleges take the time to talk to people from the school.
-Learn more about careers recent graduates have pursued.
-Lastly, it is good to note that actual online learners are happy!
+When comparing online colleges, take time to talk to people from each school.
+Learn about the careers that recent graduates have pursued.
+It’s always good to find out that actual online students are happy!

 Reputable & Accreditation

-To calm any lasting doubt about an online college’s prestige, students should verify it’s accreditation.
+How do you find out about an online college’s reputation?
+Find out the school’s main accreditation.
 The best online colleges are accredited by outside agencies.
-These agencies ensure that schools ethically meet complete standards of education.
+These agencies make sure that schools meet accepted standards of education.
+The chart below shows what accreditation you should look when deciding on a school to attend.

-There are two types of main accreditation, regional and national.
-It is also important to note that regionally accredited schools usually do not accept transfer credits from nationally accredited schools.
+There are two types of accreditation, regional and national.
+It’s important to remember that regionally accredited online colleges usually don’t accept transfer credits from nationally accredited schools.

 Regional vs National College Accreditation